Altamonte Springs Family Lawyer, Family Law Only, Since 2005

 Attorney Mejias has represented clients in over 50 trials and 200 divorce mediations.
 This level of experience assures you that he will be able to use all of the available aspects of laws and precedents to achieve the most favorable outcome you could obtain.

-During a free thirty-minute initial consultation he will (a) find out about your family situation, (b) outline a realistic plan to resolve your legal issues and (d) quote you a retainer fee for his services.
+During a the initial consultation he will (a) find out about your family situation, (b) outline a realistic plan to resolve your legal issues and (d) quote you a retainer fee for his services.
 In almost every case the fee will be for a fixed (or flat) amount that you will know prior to signing any contract or making any payment, not an hourly rate whose total dollar amount is not known in advance.
 See Family Lawyer Retainer Fees.

 Mr. Mejias is also committed to keep you as informed about your case as you require by answering your phone calls and emails within 24 hours during working days.

-AAA Family Law can represent you in family law cases from the free initial consultation through any mediation, trial or even appeals to the Florida District Courts of Appeals and beyond.
+AAA Family Law can represent you in family law cases from the initial consultation through any mediation, trial or even appeals to the Florida District Courts of Appeals and beyond.
 For trial court cases we cover the Orlando Metro area and for appeals our family law appeals attorney covers all of Florida.

 If you are involved in a situation where we may be of help, please read the practice area page that applies to it.
 It will help you to better understand the legal angles of case and to prepare you for any initial consultation you have with a family lawyer.